mdsimon2/RPi-CamillaDSP/README.md

 ## Streamer Applications

-For streamer applications this tutorial assumes your software player outputs 44.1 kHz and resamples everything that is not 44.1 kHz to accomplish this.
+For streamer applications this tutorial assumes the software player outputs 44.1 kHz and resamples everything that is not 44.1 kHz to accomplish this.

 This tutorial covers how to install shairport-sync and squeezelite.
 Other players can be used as long as they output 44.1 kHz and can play to an ALSA loopback.

 ### shairport-sync

-Download and install shairport-sync and SOX.
+Install shairport-sync and SOX.

 ```
 sudo apt install shairport-sync libsoxr-dev